fuxiAIlab/NetEaseCrowd-Dataset/README.md

 - **53: Facial Similarity Screening**

-    > Question: Choose the face that is least like the other two from the following three faces..
+    > Question: Choose the face that is least like the other two from the following three faces.

     <details>
     <summary>Click to show question related images</summary>